JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

 Thankfully, we don't have to leave this issue to the parser to resolve.
 The Haskell Report recommends introducing a token representing the indentation at the first token of every line, provided that that token is preceded only by whitespace.
 We can add this capability to our lexer.
 Since our parser will know the column of the token, it's not important to include the indentation amount.

-We could weave this into `Alex` itself, but I find it easier to just add this information in a separate pass.
+We could weave this into `Alex` itself, but it's easier to just add this information in a separate pass.

 ```Haskell
 insertIndentationToks :: [Lexeme] -> [Lexeme]